Hungary and the euro: Adopting the euro

-Under the socialist governments between 2002 and 2010
+Under the MSZP governments between 2002 and 2010

 Hungary originally planned to adopt the euro as its official currency in 2007 or 2008.
 Later 1 January 2010 became the target date, but that date was abandoned because of an excessively high budget deficit, inflation, and public debt.
 For years, Hungary could not meet any of the Maastricht criteria.
 After the 2006 election, Prime Minister Ferenc Gyurcsány introduced austerity measures, causing protests in late 2006 and an economic slowdown in 2007 and 2008.
 However, in 2007, the deficit had been reduced to less than 5% (from 9.2%) and approached the 3% threshold in 2008.
-In 2008 analysts claimed that Hungary could join ERM II in 2010 or 2011 and so might adopt the euro in 2013, but more feasibly in 2014, or later, depending on eurozone crisis developments.
+In 2008 analysts claimed that Hungary could join ERM II in 2010 or 2011 and so might adopt the euro in 2013, but more feasibly in 2014, or later, depending on European debt crisis developments.
 On 8 July 2008, the then Finance Minister János Veres announced the first draft of a euro-adoption plan.

+An economic study published in October 2007 found that the adoption of the euro would increase foreign investment in Hungary by 30%.

-After the 2008 global financial crisis, the likelihood of a fast adoption seemed greater.
+After the 2008 financial crisis, the likelihood of a fast adoption seemed greater.
 Hungary received aid from the International Monetary Fund (IMF), the European Union and the World Bank.
 In October 2008 the head of Hungary's largest bank called for a special application to join the eurozone.

 Ferenc Gyurcsány ran out of political capital in March 2009 to accept necessary measures.
 The exchange rate reached 317 forints to one euro on 6 March.
 Gyurcsány initiated a constructive motion of no confidence against himself on 21 March and nominated Minister for Development and economist Gordon Bajnai as his replacement.
 The socialist and liberal parties accepted him as the new prime minister, with an interim government for one year from 14 April.
 Bajnai's premiership brought new austerity measures in Hungary.
 Thus, they may keep the deficit under 4% in 2009 and the 2010 Budget calculations assumed 3.8%.
 The inflation outturn was near 3% as a result of the crisis, but because of the increase in VAT, it averaged 5% in the second half of the year.
 Because of the IMF loan, the public debt rose to nearly 80%.
 The central bank interest rate fell to 6.25% from 10.5% in 2009.
 The Bajnai government could not lead Hungary into the ERM II, and it stated that it had no plans to do so.